benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	python raxml_wrapper.py <aln-cln files directory> <# of threads> <dna or aa>

-##### Mask both mono- and (optional) paraphyletic tips that belong to the same taxon.
-Keep the tip that has the most un-ambiguous charactors in the trimmed alignment.
+##### Mask both mono- and paraphyletic tips that belong to the same taxon.
+Keep the tip that has the most un-ambiguous characters in the trimmed alignment.

 	python mask_tips_by_taxonID_transcripts.py <tre files directory> <aln-cln files directory> mask_paraphyletic <y or n>